O-Town (film)

 O-Town is a Nigerian crime gangster film written and directed by C.J.
 Obasi.
 The film stars Paul Utomi as Peace, a hustler at the center of various issues in the small town of Owerri, also known as O-Town.
 The film's music was composed by Beatoven and Wache Pollen and filming took place in Owerri.

-Of the film, Obasi has described it as a "crime-gangster thriller".
-It’s a semi-autobiographical tale because it draws from some of the crime stories I knew and heard; growing up in a small town called Owerri in Imo State.
-It’s also my exploration into genre Film-making, where I explore basically my love for film."
+Obasi has described the film as a "crime-gangster thriller.
+It's a semi-autobiographical tale because it draws from some of the crime stories I knew and heard growing up in a small town called Owerri in Imo State.
+It's also my exploration into genre film-making, where I explore basically my love for film."

 Story

-The film is set in a lightly fictionalised version of Owerri ruled over by a sadistic gangster, The Chairman (Kalu Ikeagwu).
-The story is told from the viewpoint of an omnipresent, anonymous filmmaker and it follows the travails of Peace (Paul Utomi), a small time hustler with an ambition to become the head of the streets.
+The film is set in a lightly fictionalised version of Owerri, ruled over by a sadistic gangster, The Chairman.
+The story is told from the viewpoint of an omnipresent, anonymous filmmaker and it follows the travails of Peace, a small time hustler with an ambition to become the head of the streets.